fgadea/WindowsLikePortfolio/README.md

-# fgadea_dev
+# Windows Like Portfolio

-This is my personal web page writed with flutter.
+This is a web app that imitates windows 9X experience for showing portfolio projects.

 ## Status: WIP